-contracts, and adversely affect economic decision making in the long run.
+Moreover, the costs of hyperinflation undermine the credibility of long-term contracts, and adversely affect economic decision making in the long run.
 Higher inflation increases the uncertainty of relative prices as well as the future general price level.
-As a result, both risk premiums for long-term interest rate increases, and intertemporal resource allocation is misguided.
+As a result, a risk premium for long-term interest rate increases, and intertemporal resource allocation is misguided.
 In addition, the functioning of financial intermediation, which plays an important role in intertemporal resource allocation, is weakened.

 The costs of inflation lower productivity growth, thereby leading to a lower rate of economic growth.
 Taking account of the fact that inflation is determined by the interaction of various factors, empirical evidence that links inflation with overall economic performance is not particularly robust.
-Still, some empirical studies are available that show that there is a negative correlation between the rate of inflation and the rate of economic growth (Fischer [1993], Judson and Orphanides [1996], and Barro [1997]).
+Still, some empirical studies are available that show a negative correlation between the rate of inflation and the rate of economic growth (Fischer [1993], Judson and Orphanides [1996], and Barro [1997]).
 These empirical studies indicate that price stability is one of the fundamental bases for achieving favorable economic performance in the long run.

-B. The cost of Disinflation
+B. The Cost of Disinflation

 Another point that should be emphasized regarding the costs of inflation is that disinflation is highly likely to be associated with significant social costs.
-As the empirical literature on the 'sacrifice ratio' tells, reduction of the rate of inflation from a once increased level is costly in terms of both lost output and employment.18 Furthermore, these costs become larger as the rate of inflation rises.
+As the empirical literature on the "sacrifice ratio" shows, reduction of the rate of inflation from a once-increased level is costly in terms of both lost output and employment.17 Furthermore, these costs become larger as the rate of inflation rises.
 Therefore, it is deemed important to sustain price stability to avoid the cost of disinflation being incurred once price stability is achieved.

-C. The cost of Deflation
+C. The Cost of Deflation

-There is a growing consensus that deflation is potentially more costly than inflation, even though the costs of inflation are significant.19
+There is a growing consensus that deflation is potentially more costly than inflation, even though the costs of inflation are significant.18